What Is Customer Service? Definition, Types & Best Practices

 Meet Sarah.
-She just bought a shiny new gadget from TechCo, but it’s not working quite right.
-Frustrated, she reaches out to their customer service team.
-Now, picture two scenarios: In one, Sarah gets bounced around different departments, waits on hold for hours, and ends up with a half-baked solution.
-In the other, she’s greeted by a friendly voice, her problem is solved quickly, and she even learns a cool new feature of her gadget.
-Which scenario do you think wins Sarah’s loyalty?
-This, my friends, is the essence of customer service.
-Let’s unpack what it really means and why it can make or break your business.
+She just bought a shiny new gadget from TechCo, but it’s not working quite right—frustrated, she reaches out to their customer service team.
+In one scenario, she’s bounced around departments and left with a half-baked fix; in the other, a friendly rep solves her issue quickly and shares a cool new feature, turning her frustration into delight.
+Which customer service experience wins her loyalty?

 What is Customer Service?